roboception/cvkit/USAGE.md

     camera.R=[1 0 0; 0 1 0; 0 0 1]
     camera.T=[0 0 0]

+Disparity values are normally expected as absolute values that are stored in a floating point format (e.g. PFM or TIFF).
+Infinity is used to mark invalid values.
+For also supporting integer formats, the following optional values can be used:

+    disp.scale=1
+    disp.offset=0
+    disp.inv=inf

 For orthogonal height images, the following parameters must be given instead camera.A and rho: